Norfolk visit postponed as overhaul work continues for steam locomotive 60163 Tornado

 Plans for the refurbishment included a number of stay replacements to avoid potential reliability issues.
 However, DB Meiningen did not complete them all, so they are being completed at Darlington.
 Replacement would need the cab to be removed, so by installing new material now it should significantly reduce the risk of this happening.

 The Trust admits that it is not as far advanced with Tornado’s refurbishment as it would like to be, but is confident that its team is “fully focused on getting the locomotive into traffic as rapidly as possible”.
-Unfortunately, the loco will not be able to appear at the (NNR) as planned in May, but the Trust and the Railway are discussing the potential of a future visit.
-At present, despite recent bridge works, has advised that large locomotives cannot traverse the branch, so the Trust will be working with the NNR to try to overcome this problem.
+Unfortunately, the loco will not be able to appear at the North Railway (NNR) as planned in May, but the Trust and the Railway are discussing the potential of a future visit.
+At present, despite recent bridge works, Network Rail has advised that large locomotives cannot traverse the branch, so the Trust will be working with the NNR to try to overcome this problem.

 Responses